SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 This will find the first "SELECT" element on the page, and cycle through each of it's OPTIONs in turn, printing out their values, and selecting each in turn.
-As you can see, this isn't the most efficient way of dealing with SELECT elements.
+As you will notice, this isn't the most efficient way of dealing with SELECT elements.
 WebDriver's support classes include one called "Select", which provides useful methods for interacting with these.